-Sometimes it's beneficial to go through counseling even if one or both partners would like to end the marriage.
-Why?
-Because divorce counseling both allows you to make sure divorce is the right answer to your marital problems, as well as helping you learn to make it through the divorce process with as little conflict as possible.
-Divorce can be an extremely stressful time, but you can face it with maturity, knowing you're making the right choice for you and your former partner, instead of fighting over every detail.
+Sometimes it's beneficial to go through counseling even if one or both partners would like to end the marriage Divorce counseling allows both of you to make sure divorce is the right answer to your marital problems, as well as helping you learn to make it through the divorce process with as little conflict as possible.
+Divorce can be an extremely stressful time, but you can face it with maturity, knowing you're making the right choice for you and your former partner.

 Types Of Divorce Counseling

-Pre-divorce counseling helps you and your soon-to-be ex-spouse learn to talk to each other civilly despite the differences, disagreements, or hurts that led to a divorce.
+Pre-divorce counseling helps you and your soon-to-be ex-spouse learn to talk to each other civilly despite the differences, disagreements, or hurts that may have led to a divorce.
 This type of counseling is especially useful for couples with children.
-Divorce itself is not the primary cause of trauma to kids with divorced parents.
-But parents who disrespect each other openly can be quite damaging to their children.
+Divorce itself may not be the primary cause of trauma to kids with divorced parents, but parents who disrespect each other openly can be quite damaging to their children.
 After all, no matter what you and your ex-spouse think of each other, your kids most likely love both of you and consider each of you to be a part of themselves.
 So, pre-divorce therapy is a tool which, when applied properly can benefit not only you and your ex-spouse, but your children as well; discernment counseling is beneficial to the entire family.

 Post-divorce counseling can cover a variety of areas in your life, not just the way you now relate to your former spouse.
 For those without children, you may be able to choose not to interact with your ex-partner, starting a completely new life without them.
-But if you and your ex have children together, then like it or not, you probably will have to learn to continue to interact with them for quite a while.
+But if you and your ex have children together, then like it or not, you probably will have to learn to continue to interact with them for the foreseeable future.

 That being said, post-divorce counseling is more about getting your own new life together.
-It may cover coping with other people's new perspectives of you after divorcing, and dealing with criticism from friends and family members.
-It may cover the new financial stressors or housing difficulties you experience as you go from sharing living expenses to taking care of your finances separately from your former spouse.
+It may cover coping with other people's new perspectives of you after divorcing and dealing with possible criticism from friends and family.
+It may cover the new financial stressors or housing difficulties you may experience as you transition to taking care of your finances separate from your former spouse.
 Post-divorce counseling can help you to cope with any number of feelings or issues that come up after your divorce.

 Benefits Of Divorce Counseling